avngrdv/clibas/README.md

              region:      [-0-][---1--][--2--][-3-][-4-]
         is_variable:      False  True   False True False

 Region assignments are made automatically; in the example above, the library contains 5 regions; 3 are “constant regions” and 2 are “variable regions”.
 Numerals used for variable region tokens should be defined, with one number corresponding to a particular token set.
 For example, an NNK codon encodes all 20 amino acids, whereas an NNC codon only 15.
 Thus, all amino acids derived from NNK codons should be encoded by one number, and another number for NNC-encoded positions.
-LibraryDesign can take several templates of different length to encode libraries with variable regions of variable size.
+LibraryDesign can take several templates of different length to account for libraries with variable regions of variable size.
 Below is an example of a LibraryDesign initialization:

     lib = LibraryDesign(